orbingol/NURBS-Python/docs/index.rst

 The :code:`nurbs` package contains :code:`Curve` and :code:`Surface` classes along with the :code:`utilities` module for functions common in both :code:`Curve` and :code:`Surface` classes.

+This package also includes a very simple grid generator class, :code:`Grid`, to generate rectangular control points grid for use with the :code:`Surface` class.

 nurbs.Curve module
 ------------------